 The great genius of Coach K has been his extraordinary ability to sell or, put more elegantly, to inspire.
 That broad characterization covers two vitally important aspects of the game: recruiting and motivation.
-With regard to the former, K has had a "kill rate" (i.e., success in signing a desired recruit) over the years that is second to none.
-While that success may have slipped a bit in prior years vis-a-vis that recruiting machine by the name of John Calipari, the phenomenal success of the Duke program is primarily attributable to its recruiting.
+With regard to the former, K has had a "kill rate" (i.e., success in signing a desired recruit) over the years that is second to none, and the phenomenal success of the Duke program is primarily attributable to its recruiting.
 The bottom line will always be that great players make great seasons.

 Coach K's ability to influence also enables him to be a very effective motivator.
 His teams generally play hard and without any apparent internal dissension save an occasional Rasheed Sulaimon.
 Those who have watched a lot of basketball know that while raw talent is important, intensity and motivation are also essential for success.

 Finally, he has by all appearances run a clean program that emphasizes character and academic achievement as well as athletic excellence .... and for that all fellow Dukies should be quite proud.

 Despite K's manifest virtues and achievements, we would be less than honest if we closed our eyes to certain perceived deficiencies, to wit: